Award Winning Crime Writer Janet Roger

-Prose so smooth, so sweet, so swinging it will dance you straight back to the 1940s and make you the star of every black and white crime noir you ever watched at 2:am with a glass of whisky in your hand.
+Prose so smooth, so sweet, so swinging it will dance you straight back to the 1940s ...
 A wonderful, wonderful book.

-Roger can write like a dirty, noir dream that thrashes in the small hours .... her own hard-boiled masterclass, with plenty of the unexpected and enough action and drama to keep the blood pumping.
+Roger can write like a dirty, noir dream that thrashes in the small hours ... with enough action and drama to keep the blood pumping.
 A superb debut.

 Two candles flaring at a Christmas crib.
 A nurse who steps inside a church to light them.
 A gunshot emptied in a man’s head in the creaking stillness before dawn, that the nurse says she didn’t hear.
 It’s 1947 in the snowbound, war-scarred City of London, where Pandora’s Box just got opened in the ruins, City Police has a vice killing on its hands, and a spooked councilor hires a shamus to help spare his blushes.
 Like the Buddha says, everything is connected.
 So it all can be explained.
 But that’s a little cryptic when you happen to be the shamus, and you’re standing over a corpse.